featbit/featbit-docs/pages/gitbook/feature-flags/organizing-flags/archiving-and-deleting.md

 Flags are good candidates for archival when they are **serving only one variation** in the environment you choose and **have not been requested in the last seven days**.

-When you archive a flag in FeatBit, you should also remove the flag from your code.&#x20;
+When you archive a flag in FeatBit, you should also remove the flag from your code.

 {% hint style="warning" %}
 If you do not remove an archived flag from your code, then all end users encountering the feature will receive the fallback value.